BlenderEnvironments/4_Sketching_Geometry/README.md

 Be able to usefully convert curve data into mesh data

-### Fun With Arrays
+### 16 Fun With Arrays

 **In this video (objectives)…**

-1. What we did
-2.
-3.
+1. More advanced array manipulation

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+Be able to use array in a much more creative manner

 ### Particle System Basics